Isle Royale National Park

-Isle Royale National Park is an American national park consisting of Isle Royale – known as Minong to the native Ojibwe – along with more than 400 small adjacent islands and the surrounding waters of Lake Superior, in the state of Michigan.
+Isle Royale National Park is a national park of the United States consisting of Isle Royale, along with more than 400 small adjacent islands and the surrounding waters of Lake Superior, in Michigan.

 Isle Royale is 45 mi long and 9 mi wide, with an area of 206.73 sqmi, making it the fourth-largest lake island in the world.
 In addition, it is the largest natural island in Lake Superior, the second-largest island in the Great Lakes (after Manitoulin Island), the third-largest in the contiguous United States (after Long Island and Padre Island), and the 33rd-largest island in the United States.

 Isle Royale National Park was established on April 3, 1940, then additionally protected from development by wilderness area designation in 1976, declared a UNESCO International Biosphere Reserve in 1980, and added to the National Register of Historic Places in 2019 as the Minong Traditional Cultural Property.
 The park covers 894 sqmi, with 209 sqmi of land and 685 sqmi of surrounding waters.

 The park's northern boundary lies adjacent to the Canadian Lake Superior National Marine Conservation Area along the international border.
 With 25,894 visits in 2021, it is the seventh least-visited National Park in the United States.

 Geography

-In 1875, Isle Royale was set off from Keweenaw County, as a separate county, "Isle Royale County".
+In 1875, Isle Royale was split off from Keweenaw County, as a separate county, Isle Royale County.
 In 1897, the county was dissolved, and the island was reincorporated into Keweenaw County.
 The highest point on the island is Mount Desor at 1394 ft, or about 800 ft above lake level.

 Isle Royale, the largest island in Lake Superior, is over 45 mi in length and 9 mi wide at its widest point.
 The park is made up of Isle Royale itself and approximately 400 smaller islands, along with any submerged lands within 4.5 mi of the surrounding islands (16USC408g).